Zygodon/SBM/Meadows-surveys-latent-communities.md

 * LC6 also includes plants from wet habitats, but maybe with a suggestion of higher nutrient level (*Urtica dioica*, *Rumex crispus*, *Rumex acutifolius*).
 Lindfield Bridge has the strongest expression of LC6; it is a riparine bank bordering a former agricultural field, and that could account for the assumed nutrients.

+* Look at the graphs of LC1 and LC3.
+In both cases, the dominant species is a grass and in both cases, the grass has only dissociative links.
+Is it fair to assume that these links are directed?
+That is, that the grass is inhibiting the minor species and not the other way round?

-These examples show that the SBM can generate predictions that need to be tested by further reference to the data, the literature or in the field.
+These examples show that the SBM can generate predictions.
+They in turn need to be tested by further reference to the data, the literature or in the field.

 \pagebreak